MatthewEskolin/MyKitchen/MyKitchen/_ADocumentation/DevelopmentLog.md

 ## 08/21/2022
 Can we get the settings to save appropriately to the DB? - need to keep working on this!

-# 08/22/2022 - whenw e return get the db  connection working for the user settings please!
+## 08/22/2022

-# 08/27/2022 - fix prod
+when we return get the db  connection working for the user settings please!

 # 09/01/2022
-- create a shopping list witht he ability to export to amazon list  api the purpose of this is to make finding what we need at the grocery store more efficient.
+create a shopping list witht he ability to export to amazon list  api the purpose of this is to make finding what we need at the grocery store more efficient.

 # 09/09/2022
 revisit prod and clean up some of our data? create badges on github?